PegliOne/AllDeskMedia-Coding-Challenge/README.md

 # AllDeskMedia-Coding-Challenge

-Download the ZIP file and unzip it to get started.
+Download the ZIP folder and unzip it to get started.

 Open task-1/index.html in a browser to run the program.